 OpenRISC Project Overview

 Welcome to the project overview of the OpenRISC project.
-The major goal of the project it to create a free and open processor for embedded system.
+The major goal of the project it to create a free and open processor for embedded systems.
 This includes:

 a free and open RISC instruction set architecture with DSP features